-Also, they should know how to approach cold (outbound) calling, warm (inbound) calling, email prospecting, referrals, and other sales prospecting methods.
+Also, they should know how to go about cold (outbound) calling, warm (inbound) calling, email prospecting, referrals, and other sales prospecting methods.

 If you want to increase the sales levels, your SDRs need to excel in lead research and lead generation.
 This is simply a prerequisite for any effective sales process.

 8. Get them to learn their lines

 Sales interactions largely resemble a theater, so an SDR has to know their lines to perform well.
 If you want your sales development reps to convey the right idea and message to the prospects (which you most certainly do), then they need to go through a script and role-playing.

 By studying the common lines and engaging in role-playing, they will learn how to:

 - deal with different types of prospects

 9. Teach them how to use the right tools